mpapale/scacchi/README.md

 ## Running
 ### Prerequisites

-1. Pull the latest master branch
+1. Pull the latest master branch.
 2. Ensure you have `npm` and `node`.

 ### Start me up